-At the onset of a mechanical start, time t_0 in Figure 1, the ISL6537 receives its bias voltage from the 5V Standby bus (5VSBY).
-Once the 5VSBY rail has exceeded the POR threshold, the ISL6537 will remain in an internal S5 state until both the SLP_S3 and SLP_S5 signal have transitioned high and the 12V POR threshold has been exceeded by the +12V rail from the ATX, which occurs at time t_1 .
+At the onset of a mechanical start, time t_0 in Figure 1, the ISL6537A receives its bias voltage from the 5V Standby bus (5VSBY).
+Once the 5VSBY rail has exceeded the POR threshold, the ISL6537A will remain in an internal S5 state until both the SLP_S3 and SLP_S5 signal have transitioned high and the 12V POR threshold has been exceeded by the +12V rail from the ATX, which occurs at time t_1 .

-Once all of these conditions are met, the PWM error amplifier will first be reset by internally shorting the COMP pin to the FB pin.
+Once all of these conditions are met, the PWM error amplifiers will first be reset by internally shorting the COMP pins to the respective FB pins.
 This reset lasts for three soft-start cycles, which is typically 24ms (one soft-start cycle is typically 8.2ms).
 The digital soft-start sequence will then begin.
 Each regulator is enabled and soft-started according to a preset sequence.

-At time $t_2,$ the 3 soft-start cycle reset has ended and the $V{\mbox{DDQ}\mbox{-}\mbox{DDR}}$ rail and the upper $V{\mbox{GMCH}}$ LDO are digitally soft-started.
+At time t_2 , the 3 soft-start cycle reset has ended and the $V{DDQ\ DDR}$ rail is digitally soft-started.